Carpet weaving at CaravanTurkey Cultural Center

 Courses run all year round for individuals and small groups.

-Gokpinar is an old Yörük village on the Aegean Coast of Turkey, that feels a world away from the tourist trail.
-Our cultural center is set on a hilltop overlooking the village and the mountains' pine forests.
+Our is village on the Aegean Coast of Turkey, that feels a world away from the tourist trail.
+Cultural center is set on a hilltop overlooking the village and the mountains' pine forests.
 We are only 10 minutes' drive to the beach and 40 minutes from Bodrum.

-Come and join us for a week to learn the traditional way of Turkish weaving, experience life in a small Turkish village and enjoy the tranquility!
+Come and join us to learn the traditional way of Turkish weaving, experience life in a small Turkish village and enjoy the tranquility!

 All meals (breakfast, lunch and dinner)